-During the current year, the Group introduced a new long-term cash plan, the PCU.
+PSU awards are supplemented by a long-term cash plan, the PCU.
 Under this plan, certain senior executives, including members of the SEC, are eligible to receive a cash payment after a fixed vesting period.

-The objective of this new plan is to reward those executives whose performance has exceeded expectations in terms of value creation.
+The objective of this plan is to reward those executives whose performance has exceeded expectations in terms of value creation.
 Payment is made only if pre-set hurdle rates are reached; this hurdle rate is set at the beginning of the plan in order to capture challenging but realistic growth targets over the vesting period.
 The hurdle rate is set individually for each executive and depends on various factors, such as forecast growth and market share, amongst others.
 If the hurdle rates are achieved, the executive receives a cash payment which increases on a linear basis in line with growth in the value of the Group (or Maison or business area, depending on the responsibilities of the executive) compared to the grant year, up to the maximum amount which is set at 50% of the executive's PSU award.
+The maximum possible payout is therefore equal to 75% of base salary, for an executive receiving the maximum PSU award.

-For awards made in June and September 2021, hurdle rates are based on the value of the Group (or Maison or business area, depending on the responsibilities of the executive), calculated on the same basis as for the PSU plan (see above) and on RONA.
+For awards made in June 2022, hurdle rates are based on the value of the Group (or Maison or business area, depending on the responsibilities of the executive), calculated on the same basis as for the PSU plan (see above) and on RONA.